 - In terms of approach, being able to adapt to a client's style is important, as Todd Alexander of Norton Rose Fulbright explains: “Some clients like a harsh, direct and pushy person, while others prefer someone conciliatory and facilitating.
 It depends on the client and situation.”

 - One of the most rewarding aspects of the work is that it affects a large number of people, says Martella: “You have a role to play in solving some the world's most important problems.
-A lot of the industry focuses on making sure developing parts of country and the world provide people with reliable and affordable energy in as clean energy as possible.
+A lot of the industry focuses on making sure developing parts of the world provide people with reliable and affordable energy in as clean a form as possible.
 There is a social justice aspect to this.”

-- On the transactional side, no deal is like the last, as Alexander reveals: “It is hard to create standardization because every deal is so unique.
+- On the transactional side, no two deals are the same, as Alexander reveals: “It is hard to create standardization because every deal is so unique.
 It is interesting and challenging, as you have no form to follow on a daily basis; each deal requires separate analysis and negotiation, so intellectually it is very rewarding as you are constantly challenged and learning.”